KaluBekalu/logger/README.md

 # Logger

 Logger is a simple logging library for JavaScript applications.
-It provides an easy way to log messages to the console, send logs to Splunk, or write them to a log file.
+It provides an easy way to log messages to the console, send logs to Remote, or write them to a log file.

 ## Features

 - Log messages with different severity levels: TRACE, INFO, DEBUG, WARN, ERROR, FATAL.
 - Option to log messages to the console.
-- Option to send logs to Splunk for centralized monitoring.
+- Option to send logs to Remote for centralized monitoring.
 - Option to write logs to a log file.

 ## Installation